meienberger/mern-stack/README.md

-# Alaya mern dev challenge | Nicolas Meienberger's application 👨🏻‍💻
+# Alaya MERN dev challenge | Nicolas Meienberger's application 👨🏻‍💻

 This is my forked repo from the Alaya dev challenge.
 Here you'll find my final result and some explaination on how I implemented the requested features.